Oppkey/quarto-blog/README.md

-# New R Consortium Website
+# Development Server for R Consortium Website

 This is a new Quarto-based website which updates and supersedes the original website [here:](https://www.r-consortium.org/)